 The ultimate low-impact exercise, swimming is the preferred mode of exercise for millions of senior citizens.
 Join the local YMCA, try a health club or (if you’re fortunate enough), try a brisk ocean swim for an invigorating workout.

 These exercises can help you stay young at heart.
 Another way to stay healthy is with regular health checkups.
-Did you know Urgent Care Extra has more than 40 facilities in Arizona and Nevada?
+Did you know Banner Urgent Care has more than 40 facilities in Arizona and Nevada?
 Sure, we can help with immediate care needs, but we’ll also assist you in developing sensible long-term lifestyle health habits.